nodejs/node/doc/api/fs.markdown

 ## fs.unwatchFile(filename, [listener])

     Stability: 2 - Unstable.
-Use fs.watch instead, if available.
+Use fs.watch instead, if possible.

 Stop watching for changes on `filename`.
 If `listener` is specified, only that particular listener is removed.
 Otherwise, *all* listeners are removed and you